Haris Tabaković: Loan to Borussia Mönchengladbach

+Red Bull Salzburg

+In July 2026, Tabaković moved to Red Bull Salzburg on a contract until June 2029.
+He debuted officially for the team on 1 August against Hartberg.
+On 6 August, he scored his first goal for Red Bull Salzburg in a UEFA Europa League qualifier against Pafos.
+A week later, on 13 August, he scored his first hat-trick with the club in a 3–3 away draw in the second leg against Pafos.

 International career

 Despite representing Switzerland at various youth levels, Tabaković decided to play for Bosnia and Herzegovina at the senior level.

 In November 2023, his request to change sports citizenship from Swiss to Bosnian was approved by FIFA.
 Earlier that month, he received his first senior call up, for UEFA Euro 2024 qualifiers against Luxembourg and Slovakia.
 He debuted against the former on 16 November.

-On 12 October, in a friendly game against Malta, Tabaković scored his first senior international goal.
+On 12 October, in a friendly game against Malta, he scored his first senior international goal.

+In June 2026, Tabaković was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+Shortly before the tournament, he suffered a metatarsal fracture but opted against surgery, choosing conservative treatment with a protective boot in hopes of recovering in time for the World Cup.
+He made his tournament debut in the Round of 32 match against the United States on 1 July.

 Personal life

 Tabaković married his long-time girlfriend Sabrina in June 2024.

 He is a practising Muslim; together with international teammates Ermedin Demirović, Jusuf Gazibegović, Nihad Mujakić, Haris Hajradinović, Dženis Burnić, Sead Kolašinac, Enver Kulašin, Nail Omerović, Benjamin Tahirović, Osman Hadžikić and Ermin Bičakčić he visited a mosque in Ilidža during the national team's concentration.